Jasmine Tookes Shares Photo Of Herself, Romee Strijd & Sara Sampaio In Skimpy Black Bikinis

 “Too much beauty and awesomeness in one photo,” another one chimed in.

 According to People, Victoria’s Secret announced on Tuesday that it is re-launching its popular swimwear line just in time for spring break.
-Victoria’s Secret discontinued its swimwear line in the spring of 2016, around the same time it discontinued its popular catalogue.
+Victoria’s Secret discontinued its swimwear line in the spring of 2016, around the same time it discontinued its popular catalog.
 The decision resulted in a negative impact on sales, the report continued.

 People contends that Victoria’s Secret decision to bring back its swimwear line represents a move by the brand increases its profits in 2019, following a rocky few years of restructuring and a decline in sales.